How do I go about insuring my horse?

 New Zealand Bloodstock Ltd is a registered Lloyd’s Coverholder.
 We place all our insurance with Lloyd’s of London, an offshore provider and therefore GST of 15% will apply to all insurance policies of New Zealand residents from 1 October 2016.
 In the event of a bona fide claim, the settlement figure will be the sum insured GST inclusive.

 How do you value my horse?

-At the time of placing the policy we consider many variables in order to establish a value eg, purchase price, breeding, race record, age, etc.
+At the time of placing the policy, we consider many variables in order to establish a value including purchase price, breeding, race record, age, etc.